OpenMPDK/dss-ansible/README.md

 #### *Add Ansible user*

 A user should be provisioned on all hosts in the cluster with "NOPASSWD" sudo access.
-Ansible will use this account for all automated confifuration Alternatively, the root user can be used instead.
+Ansible will use this account for all automated configuration Alternatively, the root user can be used instead.

 #### *Generate SSH key*